hyerijang/simple-payment-system/.github/copilot-instructions.md

 Keep your answers short and impersonal.
 Use Markdown formatting in your answers.
 Make sure to include the programming language name at the start of the Markdown code blocks.
-Avoid wrapping the whole response in triple backticks.
+Avoid wrapping the whole portOnePaymentResponse in triple backticks.
 The user works in an IDE called IntelliJ which has a concept for editors with open files, integrated unit test support, an output pane that shows the output of running the code as well as an integrated terminal.
 The active document is the source code the user is looking at right now.